The Best Restaurants In San Francisco’s Chinatown

 San Francisco’s Chinatown is the oldest in North America, and it’s been a culturally important area since the enclave was established more than 150 years ago.
-In this energetic neighborhood, streets are lined with restaurants, bakeries, and cafes serving everything from juicy xiaolongbao and slurp-worthy noodles, to freshly baked pastries and other dishes that highlight the many different regions of China and its incredible diversity.
-Here are 16 of the best spots in Chinatown.
+In this energetic neighborhood, streets are lined with restaurants, bakeries, and cafes serving everything from juicy xiao long bao and hand-pulled noodles, to freshly baked pastries and other dishes that highlight the many different regions of China and its incredible diversity.
+Here are the 14 best spots in Chinatown.

-There aren’t many places in the city where you can dress up like you're about to walk a red carpet, sit down to some Beijing dumplings and crispy-skinned duck, and stare out at a view of Coit Tower—unless you go to Empress by Boon.
-Whenever we head to the Cantonese restaurant, we can do all of these things—and have a luxurious meal while we’re at it.
-A special night at this Chinatown spot starts the moment you exit the elevator on the 6th floor.
-You’ll instantly feel like you’ve crossed the red velvet ropes to the VIP section of an exclusive club, especially after you’re seated in a curved teal booth behind a towering wooden pergola.
-The $88 prix-fixe menu will also make you feel like a royal, with delicate sea prawn rolls, short rib smoked with jasmine for a subtle sweetness, and zucchini prawn dumplings topped with black truffle.
-A meal at Empress by Boon always adds up to a memorable night, and one that’s unlike any other you’ll have in the city.
+Empress By Boon is the rare spot in the city where you can dress up, sit down to some Beijing dumplings and crispy-skinned duck, and stare at Coit Tower views.
+This Cantonese restaurant instantly makes you feel like you’ve crossed the velvet ropes to the VIP section of an exclusive club, especially after you’re seated in a curved booth behind a towering wooden pergola.
+The $108 prix fixe menu of occasionally changing dishes also makes you feel like royalty, like jasmine-infused short rib bao, sea prawn rolls, and a roasted duck that’s fatty bliss.
+A meal here adds up to a memorable night, every time, and is an experience unlike any other in the city.

 When you see the roast ducks hanging in the window of Hing Lung Company, you know that meat is the star of the show.
 The shop has a singular focus: Cantonese barbecue.
 Take a look at the meats on display, and pick up a platter of tender roast duck, succulent barbecue ribs, or crispy pork belly—all prepared fresh daily and sold by the pound.
 The poached chicken (which you can purchase whole or half), is also impossibly juicy and comes with your choice of sauce (we like the herbal brine ginger sauce).
 Serve them with other dishes at home for dinner, and save yourself some of the labor of cooking.
 Or, for the ideal working lunch, you can also order a small portion of meat that includes rice and vegetables.